easy4u/AndroidEasingsDemo/README.md

 # AndroidEasingsDemo

-Demostrate the effect of the Interpolator classes provide by Android
+This project is to demostrate the effect of the interpolators provided by Android:

+- AccelerateInterpolator
+- FallbackLUTInterpolator
+- LinearInterpolator
+- BounceInterpolator
+- CycleInterpolator
+- DecelerateInterpolator
+- AccelerateDecelerateInterpolator
+- OvershootInterpolator
+- AnticipateInterpolator
+- AnticipateOvershootInterpolator